ericwpeterson/remote-redux-five/README.md

 2. Define a redux state shape to support a standard communication protocol.

 ### Motivations
  * Use redux on the server.
-Just as redux dev tools is great for UI development, wouldn't it be great to run a similar tool to simulate various conditions on the micro-service layer?
+Just as redux-devtools is great for UI development, wouldn't it be great to run a similar tool to simulate various conditions on the micro-service layer?
 In doing so, we can simulate events and demo our applications to  stakeholders without ever needing to alter production databases, code, or physical equipment.
- * Using a standard protocol allows us to reuse code across applications.
-No matter what the underlying transport is ( web sockets, bluetooth-ble, electron ipc, etc... ), the only thing that changes is a single saga.
+ * Using a standard protocol allows us to reuse communication code across applications.
+No matter what the underlying transport is, whether it is websockets, bluetooth-ble, or electron ipc, it's abstracted by a single saga.
- * Reduce boilerplate and provide a base to build apps on.
+ * Reduce boilerplate and provide a base to build apps for web, electron, and mobile devices.

 ## Redux State Store
 **_The client and the server have their own stores.
 While they might be similar, they are not the same_**.